We're ready to bid farewell to winter, and welcome in spring, and what better way to do that than by giving our homes a thorough clean?

 be careful where you store your household items

 It’s great to rethink your storage on a big spring clean project.
-And the best way to start is by making sure your existing storage isn’t actually doing more harm than good.
-For instance, there’s a minefield of mistakes you might be making.
+And the best way to start is by making sure your existing storage isn’t actually doing more harm than good – there are a few mistakes you might be making...

-Did you know that medicine shouldn’t be kept in the bathroom?
-Apparently the shower steam and bright lighting could be causing damage, making the medication less potent.
-And toothbrushes shouldn't be kept in a cabinet - the little germs on your brush love a warm environment so it's best to air dry your brushes.
+Did you know that medicine shouldn’t be kept in the bathroom*?
+Apparently the shower steam and bright lighting can cause damage to medication.
+And toothbrushes shouldn't be kept in a cabinet - the little germs on your brush love a warm environment.
+Air dry them, instead.

 But perhaps the most useful thing to know is that wine shouldn't be kept in the kitchen!
 There are too many temperature changes in the kitchen and it's best to keep the bottles out of direct sunlight.
 The cupboard underneath the stairs would be ideal.